OWASP/www-project-top-10-low-code-no-code-security-risks/content/2022/en/LCNC-SEC-10-Security-Logging-and-Monitoring-Failures.md

 Developers would have to review each application version manually to locate the problematic version.
 Since every application "save" translates to an update, the number of updates would make a manual process prohibitively expensive.
 On some platforms, developers can only review the application's current version, so they won't be able to find or revert to a stable version.

+## Example Attack & Misuse Scenarios - Business Users

+### Scenario #1

+A developer builds an automated process to load data into a financial system to complete order processing.
+The process handles around one thousand transactions per week with a 97% success rate.
+The 3% that fail are processed manually off of a daily Failed Transaction email.

+The Failed Transaction email fails to get sent for a few days before its absence is noticed.
+Due to poor logging there is no easy way to find the failed records.
+Instead 100% of all transactions have to be investigated to find the failures, resulting in a significantly larger task.

+### Scenario #2

+An application to process credit card payments at a conference is created.
+As part of its creation, a detailed log file is created to track the transactions and stored on a shared network drive.
+The logging includes records of the credit card details.
+A user browsing the network drive discovers this file and is able to obtain all of the credit card data.

 ## How to Prevent